gvwilson/thirdbit/src/fiction/iffy/index.md

 the welds joining the additions to the bot's neck were messy and unfinished, and a handful of string-thin optical cables dangled from the opening.

-Iffy looked around the room a second time.
-Something didn't make sense.
-How were the bots going get out?
-They wouldn't have been able to climb the ladder.

 She sat down and put her elbows on the workbench.
 It hummed faintly and came to life.
-A single icon appeared,
+A single icon appeared and waited patiently.
-waiting patiently to be tapped.

-She studied it for a moment.
+She puffed out her cheeks.
-It could a malware designed to mesmerize anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?
+It could a malware designed to brainlock anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?

 A faint scum of dust felt gritty under her finger as she swiped its top.
-"User recognized," a soft voice said.
-Iffy blinked in surprise as the icon folded in on itself.
+The icon folded in on itself with a soft ping and a voice began to speak.
 "—a chance to hear this,
 but if you do,
 I'm sorry.
 I'm so, so sorry."
-The recorded voice was a man,
-and sounded tired and frightened and brave all at once.
+The man speaking to her across the years sounded weary and frightened and brave all at once.
-"We thought we could fix things, but we've only made them worse."

-The voice chuckled or choked back a sob—it was impossible to tell which.
-"Suyin went back in this morning while the rest of us were asleep.
+"Lin went back in this morning while the rest of us were asleep.
 Her note said she thought she be able to make it to the machine if she cycled the shielding rapidly enough, but I think she just wanted to be with Georgia."

+He paused as if to rub his eyes.
-"I tried to disable the guard robots, but some of them are still loose in the tunnels."
+"I tried to disable the guard robots, but some of them are still loose in the tunnels.
-The voice paused.
 I know we all agreed that the project needed a failsafe, but I never thought we'd need it.
 I never thought—oh shit."